 For example, let’s say you have three loans:

-Loan 1: $8,000 balance at 11% interest
+- Loan 1: $8,000 balance at 11% interest

-Loan 2: $6,000 balance at 3.5% interest
+- Loan 2: $6,000 balance at 3.5% interest

-Loan 3: $5,000 balance at 6.8% interest
+- Loan 3: $5,000 balance at 6.8% interest

 Since you’re charged the most interest every month on Loan 1, you should pay that loan off as soon as possible.
 To do this, make the minimum payments on Loans 2 and 3 each month, and put everything else toward Loan 1.
 After Loan 1 is paid off, pay the minimum on Loan 2 and put everything else toward Loan 3.

 - You can end up defaulting on your loan, which can mean that your loan becomes a case for collection agencies.